Chaitali-mali/Chaitali-mali/README.md

 [🤖 Resume Screening Automation using NLP](https://github.com/Chaitali-mali/Resume-Screening-NLP)

 🌱 I’m currently learning:
-React Native, Django, and ML frameworks like TensorFlow and PyTorch
+React Native, and ML frameworks like TensorFlow and PyTorch

-💬 Ask me about:
-React, Vue, and GSAP

 📫 How to reach me:
 📧 chaitalimali902@gmail.com

+⚡ Fun fact:
+I think I am funny 😄

 👨‍💻 All of my projects are available at:
 [🌐 My Portfolio](https://github.com/Chaitali-mali/Portfolio)